software-tools-books/js4ds/_lessons/core.md

   - Then refer to contents as `module.thing`
 - Use a relative path starting with `./` or `../` to import local files
   - Paths that start with names are taken from installed Node libraries

-- FIXME: explain how to install libraries using NPM
+> FIXME-11: explain how to install libraries using NPM

-## Regular Expressions

-FIXME: explain regexp

-## Classes

-FIXME: object-oriented programming

-## Summary

-FIXME: summarize chapter

 ## Challenges

+### Typeof

-1. What is the type of `typeof`?
+What kind of thing is `typeof`?
+Is it an expression?
+A function?
+Something else?

+### Fill in the Blanks

-1. Fill in the blanks in the program below so that it produces the output shown.
+Fill in the blanks in the program below so that it produces the output shown.
 1. What does `Array.push` do?
 1. How does a `while` loop work?
 1. What does `+=` do?
 1. What does `Array.reverse` do, and what does it return?

 <!-- @ex/core/table-of-squares.js -->
 ```js